Coarse, Match and Float Fishing Tips

-- Make sure when you fill your reel with the line that it reaches the lip of the spool.
+- Make sure when you fill your reel with the line, it reaches the lip of the spool.
 Under-filled reels cause friction, making it harder to cast.

 - Use between 3 - 8lb line.
-Going higher than 8lb will make it extremely hard to cast when using a light and small float.
+Going higher than 8lb will make casting extremely hard when using a light and small float.

 - Place 2/3 of the shot weights around the float.
 Space the remaining weight down the line, placing the smallest shot nearest to the hook.
 Space the shot weight out every couple of feet.

-- Always plumb your depth if you are going to be fishing on the bottom.
-You will notice more bites and in turn more fish if you are on the bottom properly!
+- Always plumb your depth if you are fishing on the bottom.
+You will notice more bites and more fish if you are on the bottom properly!

-- Use straight wagglers when you need a bit extra stability on a windy day or the water is not calm.
+- Use straight wagglers when you need extra stability on a windy day or the water is not calm.

 - Pay close attention to fish bites and float movements.
-Shy fish might play with your bait and you could strike too early, Like bigger fish.
+Shy fish might play with your bait, and you could strike too early, Like bigger fish.
 Smaller fish might need a fast reaction to catch the fish.
-Observe and practice is the key, testing your striking times to perfection.
+Observing and practicing is the key to testing your striking times to perfection.

-If you follow these 10 coarse fishing tips, you are going to be on to a flyer!
-All your friends will be wondering how you caught so many fish and you will look like a pro! 🙂
+If you follow these 10 coarse fishing tips, you will be on to a flyer!
+All your friends will wonder how you caught so many fish, and you will look like a pro! 🙂